 First, notice how lines can play a role in design.
 They’re most often used to separate different sections of a design and to give the viewer a focal point.

 Lines can be long, short, thick, thin, straight, curved, dashed, textured, or any color.
 They create different visual effects and, therefore, give a unique visual impact, depending on how they’re used.

 For example, a thin, blue line can elicit a feeling of calm and unity.
 However, a thick, black line, will draw attention in a powerful way.

-Color and Value (from above) play a significant role here.
+Color and Value (from above) also play a significant role here.
 Whereas darker lines may be easier to see and grab more attention, lighter lines may bring a more minimalistic or subtle feel to the design.

 Every design uses at least one “shape”.
 The shape, or “form” of a design helps it to stand out.
-You can use squares, rectangles, circles, triangles or any abstract shape.
+You can use squares, rectangles, circles, triangles, or any abstract shape.

 And, as an online entrepreneur, you need to present your product or service in a way that holds your audience’s attention.
 Therefore, using the shape in your design that makes the statement you want is important to your business.

 Take a look at how this unique shape (as well as the bright color and solid lines) invite your audience to find out more about your offer.

 Textures are wonderful, easy ways of making a graphic unique!
 You can use a textured background in place of a single-colored background to give the design a totally different visual impact.
 It can also be used within the text for an unusual look and feel.

 A texture can be subtle, where a viewer would have to look closely to see that there’s a pattern.
 Or, it can be blatantly obvious, having a more powerful visual impact.